ishajain29/cmpe281-starks/Shantagouda Kuntoji Project Log (Respect).md

 * Team unanimously agreed to take in the ideas that best suited fot the application.
 Sense of respect to other individuals and their ideas was maintained by all team members.

+#### Week 3 :
+* This week team discussed about the functionality interaction within the application.
+Dependencies of the application on other modules were discussed.
+Each member expresses his functionality and the dependencies he will be having within the application.

+* Team decided to make few changes as per the requirmeent and dependencies of the other team members.
+Team ensured that all the dependencies are taken care and wherever possible changed few functionalities with the consent of team memebr concerned.

+* Utmost respect was maintained for team members idea and their functionality dependencies, which will help to achieve great results as a Team.
+Changes to functinalities were only done with the consent of concerned team member.